 Mental Health First Aid at Sussex

-We have a network of Mental Health First Aiders who are available to support staff.
+We have an extensive network of Mental Health First Aiders placed across the University who are available to support staff.

 Mental Health First Aiders are trained to listen non-judgementally, provide support and reassurance and signpost to appropriate professional services.

-If you are experiencing poor mental health - or are concerned about a colleague - talking to a trained Mental Health First Aider could help.
-Take a look through the profiles below to find someone you'd be comfortable talking to.
+If you are concerned about you mental health - or worried about a colleague - talking to a trained Mental Health First Aider could help.

 Information sharing in mental health emergencies at work